-This tutorial describes how to use Certificate Manager to deploy a regional Google-managed certificate to a regional external Application Load Balancer or to a regional internal Application Load Balancer.
+This tutorial shows you how to use Certificate Manager to deploy a regional Google-managed certificate with DNS authorization to a regional external Application Load Balancer or to a regional internal Application Load Balancer.

 Objectives